 When making homemade edibles and tinctures with high THC Cannabis, it’s important to do the dosage math so you don’t end up experiencing things like extreme munchies, couch lock, dysphoria, cotton mouth, etc…

 Cannabis, when taken as food or in tinctures, can be very strong medicine, and even if you have a tolerance, one misstep in dosage math could end in a negative experience.

-The goal with dosage math is to get a close approximation of how many milligrams of THC will be in your cannabis recipes so you get more consistent benefits without the negative side effects sometimes associated with high THC cannabis use.
+The goal with dosage math is to get a close approximation of how many milligrams of THC will be in your Cannabis recipes so that you get more consistent benefits without the negative side effects sometimes associated with high THC Cannabis use.

-When your mom takes a hit off your cannabis and says it’s so much stronger than it used to be, it isn’t just because her tolerance is low.
-The percentage of THC in cannabis in the United States has risen from 1% in 1972, to 4% in the 1990s, to 17% in 2017.
+When your mom takes a hit of your Cannabis and says it’s so much stronger than it used to be, it isn’t just because her tolerance is low.
+The percentage of THC in Cannabis in the United States has risen from 1% in 1972, to 4% in the 1990s, to 17% in 2017.

 If you’re in the U.S., you can start by using the average percentage of THC in weed and go up or down from there, but this also varies by state.

-In states like Colorado, Oregon, Washington and California, the average THC is atypically high.
-I was gifted cannabis grown by my neighbor and approximated 15% THC, at first, based on the national average.
+In states like Colorado, Oregon, Washington, and California, the average THC is typically high.
+I was gifted Cannabis that was grown by my neighbor and approximated 15% THC, at first, based on the national average.
 But, after testing and making an infusion with it, I realized it felt much stronger than the dosage math suggested.
 I adjusted it to 25% for future batches and it felt much more accurate.